United Parcel Service (NYSE:UPS) Price Target Raised to $120.00

-United Parcel Service (NYSE:UPS – Free Report) had its price objective increased by Truist Financial from $100.00 to $120.00 in a report published on Wednesday morning,Benzinga reports.
-They currently have a buy rating on the transportation company’s stock.
+United Parcel Service (NYSE:UPS – Free Report) had its target price increased by Citigroup from $112.00 to $120.00 in a research note published on Wednesday morning,Benzinga reports.
+The brokerage currently has a buy rating on the transportation company’s stock.

-A number of other equities analysts have also recently commented on UPS.
-Stifel Nicolaus decreased their price target on United Parcel Service from $120.00 to $109.00 and set a “buy” rating on the stock in a research note on Tuesday.
-Wolfe Research decreased their price target on United Parcel Service from $113.00 to $112.00 and set an “outperform” rating on the stock in a research note on Tuesday, July 1st.
-Citigroup reduced their target price on United Parcel Service from $114.00 to $112.00 and set a “buy” rating on the stock in a research note on Monday, October 13th.
-Vertical Research reissued a “hold” rating and set a $103.00 target price on shares of United Parcel Service in a research note on Wednesday, July 30th.
-Finally, Barclays reduced their target price on United Parcel Service from $90.00 to $80.00 and set an “underweight” rating on the stock in a research note on Thursday, July 31st.
-One research analyst has rated the stock with a Strong Buy rating, ten have given a Buy rating, fifteen have given a Hold rating and four have given a Sell rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $110.00.
+Other equities analysts have also recently issued research reports about the stock.
+Morgan Stanley dropped their target price on shares of United Parcel Service from $80.00 to $75.00 and set an “underweight” rating on the stock in a research report on Wednesday, July 30th.
+Susquehanna increased their price target on United Parcel Service from $100.00 to $105.00 and gave the company a “neutral” rating in a research report on Wednesday.
+BNP Paribas Exane raised United Parcel Service from an “underperform” rating to a “neutral” rating and set a $100.00 price objective on the stock in a research report on Thursday, July 3rd.
+JPMorgan Chase & Co. upped their price objective on United Parcel Service from $85.00 to $97.00 and gave the company a “neutral” rating in a research note on Wednesday.
+Finally, UBS Group lifted their target price on United Parcel Service from $110.00 to $113.00 and gave the stock a “buy” rating in a research note on Wednesday.
+One equities research analyst has rated the stock with a Strong Buy rating, ten have issued a Buy rating, fifteen have issued a Hold rating and four have issued a Sell rating to the stock.
+Based on data from MarketBeat.com, United Parcel Service has an average rating of “Hold” and a consensus target price of $110.00.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 4th.
-Shareholders of record on Monday, August 18th were given a dividend of $1.64 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 4th.
+Shareholders of record on Monday, August 18th were issued a dividend of $1.64 per share.
 The ex-dividend date of this dividend was Monday, August 18th.
 This represents a $6.56 annualized dividend and a yield of 6.8%.
-United Parcel Service’s dividend payout ratio (DPR) is currently 101.39%.
+United Parcel Service’s dividend payout ratio is 101.39%.

-In other news, Director Christiana Smith Shi acquired 500 shares of the stock in a transaction on Friday, August 22nd.
-The stock was acquired at an average price of $88.17 per share, with a total value of $44,085.00.
-Following the completion of the transaction, the director owned 500 shares of the company’s stock, valued at $44,085.
-This represents a ∞ increase in their position.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Corporate insiders own 0.13% of the company’s stock.
+In other United Parcel Service news, Director Christiana Smith Shi bought 500 shares of United Parcel Service stock in a transaction dated Friday, August 22nd.
+The stock was purchased at an average price of $88.17 per share, for a total transaction of $44,085.00.
+Following the completion of the purchase, the director directly owned 500 shares of the company’s stock, valued at approximately $44,085.
+This trade represents a ∞ increase in their ownership of the stock.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.13% of the stock is owned by insiders.

 United Parcel Service Company Profile